Lyttle-Development/LyttleHotbar/README.md

 ### 🔄 The #defaults Folder

-The folder serves several important purposes:
+The folder serves several important purposes: `#defaults`

 1. **Backup Reference**: Contains original copies of all configuration files
 2. **Reset Option**: Use these to restore default settings